-Contraindications to testing include discharge from the test ear, occlusion of the external auditory meatus by wax or other material, outer ear surgery and severe otitis externa.
+This device should not be used for testing if there is discharge from the test ear, occlusion of the external auditory meatus by wax or other material, or if there is severe otitis externa.

-Testing should not be performed in the case of deformity of the ear or ear canal sufficient to prevent the probe being comfortably fitted and acoustically sealed into the ear canal.
+Testing should also not be performed in the case of deformity of, or surgery to the ear or ear canal which might prevent the probe being comfortably fitted or acoustical sealed into the ear canal, unless examined and permitted by an audiologist or doctor.